 "The city of confusion is broken down; every house is shut up, that no man may come in."
-"In the city is left desolation, and the gate is smitten with destruction.
+"In the city is left desolation, and the gate is smitten with destruction."

 "Fear, and the pit, and the snare, are upon thee, O inhabitant of the earth.
-And it shall come to pass, If I thought did, He I would have no respect for such a God."
-We answered: "No doubt, my friend, many people in Noah's day said they had no respect for a God who would bring a great Flood upon the earth."
-"I don't believe there ever was a Flood," rejoined the physician.
-This is but one of many like remarks that I heard during these days following the earthquake.
-So many are determined to ridicule and scoff at the Bible and all that it that he who fleeth from the noise of the fear shall fall into the pit; and he that cometh up out of the midst of the pit shall be taken in the snare; for the windows from on high are open, and the foundations of the earth do shake."
+And it shall come to pass, that he who fleeth from the noise of the fear shall fall into the pit; and he that cometh up out of the midst of the pit shall be taken in the snare; for the windows from on high are open, and the foundations of the earth do shake."